bvbohnen/X4_Customizer/README.md

 Scripts Transforms:

-  * Adjust_OOV_Damage
+  * Adjust_OOS_Damage

     Adjusts all out-of-vision damage-per-second by a multiplier.
-For instance, if OOV combat seems to run too fast, it can be multiplied by 0.5 to slow it down by half.
+For instance, if OOS combat seems to run too fast, it can be multiplied by 0.5 to slow it down by half.

   * Disable_AI_Travel_Drive